By Gina Barrow, Last updated: June 15, 2022

 Step 7.
 Wait for the unlocking to be completed

-Remember that upon wiping out the passcode, all the data in your iPad will be deleted and your device will get the latest iOS version.
+Remember that upon wiping out the passcode, all the data in your iPad will be deleted and your device will be updated to the latest iOS version.

 You can then restore your backup and start customizing your iPad again.